-There is no simple definition of Research Excellence.
+There is no simple definition of Excellence.
 Proposals may build directly on prior work, or may involve a speculative leap forward.
 It may involve progress along an established research direction or a tangential switch into a new or different area, or may bring together expertise and approaches from different discipline areas.
-All of these approaches could demonstrate excellence, so your judgment should not simply be based on which approach has been adopted.
+All of these approaches could demonstrate excellence, so your judgement should not simply be based on which approach has been adopted.

 A proposal that demonstrates excellence can be characterised by terms such as: novel, ambitious, timely, exciting, at the international forefront, adventurous, elegant, or transformative but need not demonstrate all of them.
 Often you might expect to see a plausible hypothesis, with some basis within the published literature, and clearly identified objectives that sensibly test that hypothesis.
 However proposals do not need to be hypotheses driven and may instead focus on an exploratory approach or the development of a new technology.
 Certainty of outcome is not an indicator of excellence, but neither is an incremental approach necessarily an indicator that a proposal lacks excellence.
+How the Excellence criteria is applied is, therefore, likely to be dependant in part on the objectives of the Research Programme to which the proposal has been submitted, and you will need to refer to those objectives in considering this criterion.